wp-plugins/simple-intranet-directory/readme.txt

 == Description ==

 *Simple Intranet Directory* is an easy to use employee directory listing of your users that includes extended profile information, user photos and a search function.
-We have also added custom fields and an out of office alert function.
-Credit is given to Peter Sterling from http://www.sterling-adventures.co.uk/blog/ for his contribution to the Avatar portion of this code.
+We have also added custom fields, an out of office alert function and sidebar widget, custom HTML biographies and an employees sidebar widget.

 Upgrade to the full version of our Simple Intranet (http://www.simpleintranet.org) plugin and get these features;

-* secure intranet site-wide password protection and Google/Active Directory SSO
+* secure intranet site-wide or page/post specific password protection
+* Google/Active Directory single sign-on (SSO)
 * out of office expiry date and custom text options and widget
-* employee of the month and employee birthdays widget
+* employee of the month, company anniversary and employee birthdays widget
-* drill-down detailed employee biography profiles
+* drill-down detailed employee biography profiles (prepopulated or custom HTML)
 * branded login and admin panels with your logo
 * Facebook-like real-time activity feed for employee communication
-* Dropbox-like drag and drop file management with user permissions by folder or file
+* private Dropbox-like drag and drop file management with user permissions by folder or file
 * front-end user edited Wiki for group editing and collaboration
 * employee online survey poll widget and archive
 * an upcoming events calendar/listing page and widget with e-mail notifications